New for 2018

 - the President of the Methodist Conference (2018/2019), the Revd Michaela A Youngson

-- Methodist ministers the Revds Enid Gordon, Gary Hall, John Howard, Peter Howson and Mike Long
+- Methodist ministers the Revds Enid Gordon, Gary Hall, John Howard, Peter Howson, Mike Long and Rachel Parkinson

 - General Secretary of the Wesley Historical Society, Dr John Hargreaves